confidentjohn/spotify-smart-playlists/README.md

 | `/dashboard/create-playlist` | ➕ Create a new smart playlist and define its rule set                 |
 | `/create-admin`              | 👤 Onboard new admin                                                  |
 | `/` (home)                   | 🏠 See onboarding state and trigger syncs (Run Initial Sync / Sync Now)|

+---

+## 20. Built By

+Created with ❤️ by [John Mitchell](https://jmitchell.app) and ChatGPT
+If you find it useful, consider [buying me a coffee](https://coff.ee/confidentjohn).